Studying Computer Science at Vanderbilt

 Apart from academics, Vanderbilt offers strong research and extracurriculars related to Computer Science that make the community more tight-knit.
 In-campus involvement not only enhances the college experience, but also helps to build a network post-graduation.

 Vanderbilt offers a wide variety of research opportunities in Computer Science.
 Home to the Institute for Software Integrated Systems and the Institute for Space and Defense Electronics, Computer Science research programs work in fields of security and fault tolerance, medical imaging processing, nano/carbon, robotics, artificial intelligence, graphics, and algorithms.
-Beyond Computer Science, there are also numerous opportunities for research in other fields in engineering, medicine, and more.
+Beyond Computer Science, there are also numerous opportunities for research at Vanderbilt in other fields in engineering, medicine, and more.

 Extracurriculars are key to the CS community at Vanderbilt.
 The CS community’s rapid growth has resulted in classes that have reached maximum capacity.
 Student organizations help supplement coursework with opportunities to learn and explore outside of the classroom.
 For example, VandyApps teaches weekly workshops on topics, such as data science, natural language processing, and interview preparation.
 Women in Computer provides mentorship, promotes representation in the CS community, and hosts different events throughout the year.